 - negative sequence - technical parameter that govern the level of system imbalance

 - power factor - a measure of the effective use of power.

 We have released a draft decision proposing changes to the technical standards of the Electricity Distribution Code.

-Submissions to the draft decision will close on 20 January 2020.
+Submissions to the draft decision closed on 20 January 2020.

 The code has many different areas to consider.
 Throughout 2020 we will continue to engage with many different stakeholders as we consider the matters outlined for review.